clif-os/bdCard/PROPOSAL.md

 **Initial Payment & Refund Policy**

 This agreement begins with an initial payment indicated in the pricing table above.
-If _The Joint Center for Housing Studies_ halts work and applies for a refund within 4 days, work completed shall be billed at the hourly rate of $50/hour, and deducted from the initial payment, the balance of which shall be returned to _The Joint Center for Housing Studies_.
+If _The Joint Center for Housing Studies_ halts work and applies for a refund within 4 days, work completed shall be billed at $50 per hour, and deducted from the initial payment, the balance of which shall be returned to _The Joint Center for Housing Studies_.
 If, at the time of the request for refund, work has been completed beyond the amount covered by the initial payment, _The Joint Center for Housing Studies_ shall be liable to pay for all work completed at the hourly rate stated above.
 No portion of this initial payment will be refunded unless requested within 4 days of signing this contract.

 **Acceptance:**